OpenQase Logo

 D-Wave and Pattison Food Group explore the potential of quantum-powered workforce scheduling optimization.

-In 2024, D-Wave Quantum Inc., a leader in quantum computing systems and the world’s first commercial supplier of quantum computers, partnered with Pattison Food Group Ltd., a major Canadian grocery retail organization with over 100 stores offering e-commerce delivery services.
+In 2024, D-Wave Quantum Inc., a leader in quantum computing systems and the world’s first commercial supplier of quantum computers, partnered with Pattison Food Group Ltd., a major Canadian grocery retail organisation with over 100 stores offering e-commerce delivery services.
 The collaboration aimed to address the complex challenge of driver scheduling for e-commerce deliveries by using D-Wave’s quantum computing technology.

 Pattison Food Group faced significant operational challenges with its e-commerce delivery driver scheduling process.
 With over 100 stores offering delivery services, the company required an efficient system to manage driver assignments across its extensive retail network.